swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 }
 ```

 The above code must be rejected to prevent a data race.
-There are two options based on where the :
+There are two options for diagnosing this data race:

 1. Reject the definition of `callQGElsewhere` because it is using the conformance from a different isolation domain.
 2. Reject the call to `callQGElsewhere` because it does not support isolated conformances.